 When you first meet with an attorney for a consultation, you'll need to tell them everything that happened related to the accident.
 Prepare to answer a series of questions the attorney may ask about your case.

 Steps to File a Car Accident Case

-In order to take the case to trial, there are several steps you'll need to follow.
-First, your attorney will need to file a formal legal complaint, which is a document that identifies all of the parties involved in the case, states the legal basis for the court's jurisdiction over the issue, contains your legal claims and relevant facts, and demands for judgment or relief.
+To take the case to trial, there are several steps you'll need to follow.
+First, your attorney will need to file a formal legal complaint.

-Next, you'll need to serve the defendant (the other driver who caused the accident) using the process server or the method required by the law of your state.
-The defendant will have a certain amount of days to file an answer to your complaint.
+Next, you'll need to serve the defendants (usually both the at fault-insurance company and the driver involved in the accident) using a process server or the method required by the law of your state.
+The defendants will have a certain amount of days to file an answer to your complaint.

 After that, you'll proceed to the discovery phase, which is the process of requesting information from the opposing party.
-You can obtain information by interrogatories (written questions), deposition (questioning in person), or production of documents.
+You can obtain information by:

 What Happens at Trial?

 When you file a lawsuit against the driver who caused the accident, the court will decide whether that driver should be responsible for the damages you suffered.
 By going to trial, you will have to present your case to obtain a judgment in your favor.
 The other driver will have a chance to present their side of the story.
 A trial for a car accident case typically has the following phases: